-Student Services staff members seek to support the mission of Concordia University Texas by intentionally building relationships among students, faculty and staff to enhance a sense of campus community, facilitating holistic (spiritual, intellectual, social, and physical) growth among students, and modeling servant hood as the cornerstone of Christian leadership.
+Student Services staff members seek to support the mission of Concordia University Texas by intentionally building relationships among students, faculty and staff to enhance a sense of community as well as facilitating holistic growth and development among all students.
 For more specific information about Student Services, please refer to the University's website.

-Center for Vocation and Professional Development
+Vocation and Professional Development